aimhubio/aim/docs/source/using/langchain.md

 # LangChain

-LangChain is a platform that aims to assist developers in creating powerful applications by combining large language models (LLMs) with other sources of computation or knowledge.
-While LLMs are transformative technology that enable developers to build applications they previously could not, LangChain recognizes that using LLMs in isolation may not be enough to create truly powerful apps.
+LangChain is a useful tool that can help speed up the development of advanced NLP applications in different areas.
+It's a platform that aims to help developers create powerful applications by combining large language models (LLMs) with other sources of computation or knowledge.
+For more see the [Github page](https://github.com/hwchase17/langchain).

-LangChain is a promising tool that can help accelerate the development of advanced natural language processing applications in various domains, such as conversational agents, chatbots, sentiment analysis, and language translation.

 With the Text Explorer feature, it is possible to compare multiple executions of LangChain runs side by side, providing a comprehensive and visually appealing comparison:

 ![](https://user-images.githubusercontent.com/13848158/227784994-699b24b7-e69b-48f9-9ffa-e6a6142fd719.png)

-LangChain is a powerful framework designed to facilitate the development of language model-driven applications.
-To [learn more](https://github.com/hwchase17/langchain) about LangChain, head over to our GitHub page, or check out the official [documentation](https://python.langchain.com/en/latest/index.html).

 ## Tracking LangChain Executions